ballerina-guides/integration-tutorials/transform-message-formats/README.md

 ## Overview

-In this tutorial, you will develop a service via which you can reserve appointments at a hospital.
+In this tutorial, you will develop a service via which you can reserve appointments at hospitals.
 The requests are transformed from one format to another and forwarded to the hospital service.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with Ballerina Swan Lake extension.
 The resource will receive the user request, transform the request format into a format expected by the hospital service, send a request to the hospital service to make a reservation, and respond with the correct reservation details.